-Growth, either in terms of population or economy, is associated with increased consumption of resources.
+Growth, either in terms of population or economy, historically is associated with increased consumption of resources.
+A key goal of a sustainable materials management approach is to continue to have economic growth not tied to increasing use of virgin resource; to decouple the need to consume more resources to ensure economic growth.
 A few negative environmental impacts of increased consumption include biodiversity loss, desertification, habitat destruction, and increased stress upon food sources such as fish populations.
-MSW landfills, alone are the third-largest source of methane emissions, one of the many gases known to have an impact on the changing climate, in the United States generated by human activity, accounting for approximately 15.1 percent of these emissions in 2019.
-Waste management activities directly contributed to 2.7% of the total greenhouse gas emissions in the US in 2018.
-As seen in Figure XX although emissions associated to waste management have been decreasing overtime as landfill gas recovery systems continue to be deployed nationwide, landfills still represent the greatest source of emissions.
+MSW landfills alone are the third-largest source of methane emissions generated by human activity, accounting for approximately 15.1 percent of these emissions in 2019.
+Waste management activities directly contributed to 2.7% of the total greenhouse gas (GHG) emissions in the US in 2018.
+As seen in Figure 5 although emissions associated to waste management have been decreasing overtime as landfill gas recovery systems continue to be deployed nationwide, landfills still represent a significant source of emissions.
+Table 17 in Appendix H shows the GHG reduction potential of numerous materials in the waste stream if they were recycled versus landfilled and therefore indicating which materials if targeted by diversion programs would have the greatest impact on reducing GHGs.